intoli/user-agents/README.md

 Unlike other random user agent generation libraries, the User-Agents package is updated automatically on a daily basis.
 This means that you can use it without worrying about whether the data will be stale in a matter of months.

-Generating a realistic random user agent is as simple as running `new UserAgent()`, but you can also restrict the generated user agent to a specific platform, device category, or even operating system version.
+Generating a realistic random user agent is as simple as running `new UserAgent()`, but you can also easily generate user agents which correspond to a specific platform, device category, or even operating system version.
 The fastest way to get started is to hop down to the [Examples](#examples) section where you can see it in action!